Pothos v4 is now available! 🎉Check out the full migration guide here

 Install

-To use the validation plugin you will need to install both zod package and the validation plugin:
+To use the validation plugin, you'll need to install the validation plugin and a compatible validation library:

 Setup